vellikis/finwise-app/README.md

 # Run on iOS (simulator; macOS only)
 npx expo run:ios

 🔒 iOS / Android Notes

 System Theme: Ensure app.json has:

-json
-Copy
-Edit
 { "expo": { "userInterfaceStyle": "automatic" } }

 Notifications: On iOS, test on a physical device for scheduled alerts.

 Biometrics: Requires Face ID/Touch ID/Android biometrics configured on device.

 🧾 CSV Export

 Exports open the system share sheet where available.
 If sharing isn’t available, files are written to Expo’s cache directory and an alert shows the path.

 🧰 Troubleshooting

 CRLF warnings on Windows: It’s safe.
 To normalize:

-bash
-Copy
-Edit
 git config core.autocrlf true

 New transactions not visible immediately: The list auto-refreshes when the screen regains focus and via pull-to-refresh.
 If you modified DB helpers, ensure they resolve successfully.

 🤝 Contributing

 Pull requests welcome!
 Find a bug or want a small improvement?
 Open an issue.

 📜 License

 MIT

-Made with 💸 by Evan
+Made with 💸 by Alex